Graph Data Science integration

 Louvain

-The Louvain algorithm aims to find clusters of highly connected nodes within a larger network, also known as community detection.
-It can be useful for product recommendations.
-In the Northwind example, if you know a customer has bought something from a group of products found through the Louvain algorithm, they may be likely to also want to purchase other products from that group.
+The Louvain algorithm aims to find clusters of highly connected nodes within a larger network.
+It can be useful for product recommendations, for example.
+If you know a customer bought one product from an identified cluster, they are likely to be interested in another product from that cluster.

 Weakly Connected Components

 The Weakly Connected Components algorithm finds subgraphs that are unreachable from other parts of the graph.
-It can be used to determine whether your network is fully connected or not.
-In the Northwind example, the WCC algorithm can be useful in terms of supply chain disruptions, where the algorithm helps you see which other elements are affected and which ones are not.
+It can be used to determine whether your network is fully connected or not and also to find vulnerable parts in supply chains, for example.

 Using GDS algorithms in Bloom